Daniel1999Akama/moringa_phase4_project/README.md

 The objective of this project is to develop a sentiment analysis model that can accurately classify customer reviews into positive, negative, or neutral sentiment categories.
 The model aims to automate the process of sentiment classification, enabling businesses to quickly understand customer sentiment at scale.
 To achieve this, we implemented the following steps:
 1. Data Preparation: We split the dataset into training and testing sets to evaluate the performance of our model.
 We used X% of the data for training and Y% for testing.
-2. Feature Extraction: We applied various techniques such as bag-of-words, TF-IDF, or word embeddings to convert the text reviews into numerical features that can be used as input to our machine learning algorithms.
+2. Feature Extraction: We applied various techniques such as bag-of-words, count vectorizer
 3. Model Selection: We experimented with different algorithms, such as logistic regression, support vector machines, or neural networks, to determine the best-performing model for sentiment analysis.
 We evaluated the models using appropriate evaluation metrics such as accuracy, precision, recall, and F1 score.
 4.Model Training and Evaluation: We trained the selected model on the training data and evaluated its performance on the testing data.
 We fine-tuned the model parameters to optimize its performance and prevent overfitting.
 5. Model Deployment: Once we achieved satisfactory performance, we deployed the sentiment analysis model to make predictions on new, unseen customer reviews.
 We integrated the model into a user-friendly interface or API that can be accessed by stakeholders for real-time sentiment analysis.